hellodow/ams595-desktop/README.md

 # Docker Image for AMS 595
-This Docker image provides a Ubuntu 16.04 environment for the class AMS 595: Fundamental of Computing at Stony Brook University for Fall 2017.
+This Docker image provides a Ubuntu 16.04 environment for the class "AMS 595: Fundamental of Computing" at Stony Brook University.
-The course covers Octave, Python, and C/C++.
+The course covers Octave, Python, and C++.
 This environment provides preinstalled Octave 4.0.2, Python 3.5.2 (with NumPy, SciPy, Pandas and Spyder), gcc 5.4.0, Jupyter Notebook with Octave and Python kernels, Atom, and ddd.
-The image runs the LXDE Windows Manager in Ubuntu, which will show in a webbrowser, so that you can use the same environment regardless whether you use Linux, Mac or Windows.
+The image runs the LXDE Windows Manager in Ubuntu, which will show in a web browser, so that you can use the same environment regardless whether you use Linux, Mac or Windows.

 [![Build Status](https://travis-ci.org/compdatasci/ams595-desktop.svg?branch=master)](https://travis-ci.org/compdatasci/ams595-desktop) [![](https://images.microbadger.com/badges/image/ams595/desktop.svg)](https://microbadger.com/images/ams595/desktop)